-Whisk together the eggs, Worcestershire sauce, remaining half teaspoon of salt, paprika, freshly ground black pepper, tartar sauce, lemon zest, Tabasco, parsley, and the cooked shallots.
-Gently fold in the crabmeat and bread crumbs.
+Whisk together the eggs, Worcestershire sauce, remaining half teaspoon of salt, paprika, freshly ground black pepper, lemon zest, Tabasco, parsley, and the cooked shallots.
+Gently fold in the crabmeat and approximately 1/2 cup bread crumbs (use more if needed).
 The mixture will be very wet.
 Using your hands, take a scoop of the crab mixture and gently form it into a patty form about 2 1/4 inches across and 3/4 inches thick.

 Continue until you've made 12 crab cake patties.
-Line a rimmed tray with a piece of wax paper just large enough to hold the cakes and sprinkle the bottom of the tray with half of the bread crumbs.
+Line a rimmed tray with a piece of wax paper just large enough to hold the cakes and sprinkle the bottom of the tray with 1/2 of the remaining breadcrumbs.
 Set the crab cakes in one layer on the top of the layer of bread crumbs and sprinkle them with the remaining bread crumbs.
 Cover the crab cakes loosely with another sheet of wax paper and chill in the refrigerator for at least one hour.

 Heat Peanut oil in frying pan working in batches, place the crab cakes in the pan (do not crowd the pan), and cook until golden brown, about 3 minutes on each side.

 1/4 yellow onion, grated